• ECTS

 Syllabus

-2. Two tricks for removing dependence on an unknown parameter: conditioning (with application to contingency tables, chi-squared tests and Fisher-Yates tests) and rank transformation.
+2. Two tricks for removing dependence on an unknown parameter: conditioning (with application to contingency tables, chi-square tests, and Fisher-Yates tests) and rank transformation.

-3. The Wilcoxon-Mann-Whitney 2-sample test: Assumptions and test statistics; exact and asymptotic behavior under H0, the case of tied data, test robustness.
+3. The Wilcoxon-Mann-Whitney test for two samples: Test assumptions and statistics; Exact and asymptotic behavior under H0, the case of tied data, test robustness.

-4. Variants and extensions of the Wilcoxon-Mann-Whitney test: Point and interval estimation of the effect of treatments, the case of paired samples, power of the Wilcoxon-Mann-Whitney test i) when the Student paradigm holds and ii) when it does not.
-Notions of "effect-size", calculation of sample sizes to obtain target power.
+4. Variants and extensions of the Wilcoxon-Mann-Whitney test: Point and interval estimation of the effect of treatments, the case of paired samples, power of the Wilcoxon-Mann-Whitney test i) when Student's paradigm holds and ii) when it does not hold.
+Concepts of "effect size," calculation of sample sizes to obtain a target power.

 5. Other tests for the case of 2 samples: Kolmogorov-Smirnov test, Ansari-Bradley test

 6. The case of K >2 samples: Kruskal-Wallis test, Friedman-Tukey test.
 The problem of multiple comparisons.
-Controlling p-value: Holm's method, FDR (false discovery rate) method
+P-value control: Holm method, FDR (false discovery rate) method

-7. Independence, correlation and regression: Pearson's correlation coefficient, Spearman, Kruskal, test of independence.
+7. Independence, correlation, and regression: Pearson, Spearman, and Kruskal correlation coefficients, independence test.
 Application to regression

-R software implementation of the main non-parametric tests covered in the course.
+Implementation of the main non-parametric tests covered in the course using R software.

 Read more